 Community-Based Guidance Initiative:

 Schools will continue to recruit community partners to implement a variety of guidance activities such as campus visits, job shadowing, and tutoring.
-With significant support from ASAI, schools will develop guidance activities, assign activities to community partners in a coordinated manner, and train community partners.
+With support from ASAI, schools will develop guidance activities, assign activities to community partners in a coordinated manner, and train community partners.
 Training will include active listening skills, limits of confidentiality, and referral protocols.

 Schools will design a locally-appropriate organizational structure and timeline to support the successful implementation of a Teacher Advisor Program (TAP).
-With significant support from ASAI, schools will develop guidance activities, assign activities to various grade levels in a coordinated manner, and train teacher advisors.
+With support from ASAI, schools will develop guidance activities, assign activities to various grade levels in a coordinated manner, and train teacher advisors.
 Training will include active listening, activity presentation, limits of confidentiality, and referral protocols.

 Once designed and implemented, TAP teachers will meet with small groups of heterogeneous students on a regular basis to 1) provide guidance lessons, 2) provide one-to-one mentoring, and 3) develop a caring relationship.
 Guidance lessons may include bullying topics, career interest inventories, goal setting, etc. Mentoring may include one-to-one meetings (while other students participate in a guidance lesson) to discuss progress toward goals, etc. Relationship-building activities may include hobby days, school-wide picnics with TAP groups, etc.

 Using a stepped implementation, schools will implement a TAP initiative in half of their grades during Year Two and half during Year Three.

 Teacher Advisor Program - Curriculum Development & Implementation: